Natural Rat Managers.

 Of course cats have long been consider good natural rat catchers in Europe, Asia and North America.
 However they have a devastating effect on native Australian mammals and birds.
 At the Narara Ecovillage cats are only allowed if they are kept inside or in caged outdoor areas.

 In Briskane in the past the Council use to employ rat catchers who used fox terriers.
-Not a bad solution.
+Worth a try!

 Bunnings and some supermarkets also sell sound repellers.
 We cannot vouch for their safety: the packets say ” safer than rat poisons”, whatever that may mean.
 At least that solution recognises the the main objective is to keep rats out of houses, rats will always be around somewhere.